Hilbert Scheme of a Pair of Skew Lines on Cubic Threefolds: introduction

+If $L_1$ and $L_2$ are disjoint, then the union $L_1\cup L_2$ can be regarded as a closed (reduced) subscheme of $X$ with Hilbert polynomial $2n+2$.
+According to Grothendieck \cite{Groth}, there is a projective scheme $\textup{Hilb}^{2n+2}(X)$ parameterizing the universal family of closed subschemes of $X$ with Hilbert polynomial $2n+2$.
+Then, by forgetting the order, there is a 2-to-1 rational map

-whose image is a Zariski dense open subspace of an irreducible component $H(Y)$ of the Hilbert scheme of $Y$. $H(Y)$ is called the Hilbert scheme of skew lines on $Y$.
-Working over $\mathbb C$, we have the following result.
+whose image is a Zariski open dense subspace of an irreducible component $H(X)$ of $\textup{Hilb}^{2n+2}(X)$.
+The component $H(X)$ parameterizes flat families of subschemes of $X$ whose general member is a pair of skew lines (see Section \ref{Subsection_2.HS_Pn} for details).
+We call $H(X)$ the \textit{Hilbert scheme of a pair of skew lines} of $X$.

+By classification of flat limits of a pair of skew lines in projective spaces (cf. Section \ref{Subsection_2.HS_Pn}), $H(X)$ parameterizes four types of subschemes of $X$ with Hilbert polynomial $2n+2$.
+A type (I) scheme is a pair of skew lines; A type (III) scheme is supported on a pair of incidental lines with an embedded point at the intersection; a type (II)/(IV) scheme is generically nonreduced and is supported on a double line.